Data integration services case study

 - Easier maintenance: Reduces costs of developer rates by cutting the time nearly in half to build, pull, and extract data elements with fewer errors than manual ETL

-- Reduced cycle time for enhancements: Developers have the ability to tap into the core products of Talend and use community-supported and created plugins to match any specific ETL need
+- Reduced cycle time for enhancements: Developers can tap into the core products of Talend and use community-supported and created plugins to match any specific ETL need

 - Reduced infrastructure costs: Eliminating need for on-premises infrastructure saves data center operations and maintenance cost

-This effort denotes the time taken by converter to generate the detailed analysis reports.
-Additional effort spent to validate and document the results.
+This effort denotes the time taken by the converter to generate detailed analysis reports.
+Additional effort was spent to validate and document the results.

 This effort is for the overall conversion activity.
-Small amount of additional effort will be required to tweak the complex category jobs.
+A small amount of additional effort will be required to tweak the complex category jobs.